lukes611/JSCC/readme.txt

-Celery - a basic C compiler written in JavaScript for the node.js environment to do: lexicon compiler syntax tree name mapper real time engine
+JSCC - a basic C compiler written in JavaScript for the node.js environment to do: lexicon compiler syntax tree name mapper real time engine

-shortcomings: structs cannot have functions, no do while, no preprocessor definitions, except #include "blah" or #include <blah>
+shortcomings: no do while, no preprocessor definitions, except #include "blah" or #include <blah>
 also files are included only once